Colleges by Location

 Student Population Gender Ratio

-The student body is coeducational, with 146 male and 461 female full-time students in 2023, which is indicative of the importance this institution places on gender equality.
-This school had 10 full-time graduate male and 15 full-time graduate female students at this school.
+With a coeducational student body, the school had 157 male and 495 female full-time students in 2024.
+There were 10 full-time graduate male and 15 full-time graduate female students at this school.

 Student Population Diversity